Criminal Defense

 Drug crimes in Arizona include the possession, manufacture, transportation, and obtainment by fraud of controlled substances.

-When the charge is ‘Possession of a controlled substance’ this means the individual was in possession of any drug without a legal prescription.
-This includes drugs like marijuana, peyote, vapor releasing substances, narcotic drugs, prescription drugs, dangerous drugs like methamphetamine, and chemicals used in the manufacture of any of those substances.
+When someone is charged with “Possession of a controlled substance,” it means they had drugs that require a prescription but did not have one.
+This includes drugs like marijuana, peyote, vapor-releasing substances, narcotic drugs, prescription drugs, dangerous drugs like methamphetamine, and chemicals used to manufacture any of those substances.

 Here is what the state of Arizona must prove: